On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

-where the first two terms contain scalar field and spacetime metric perturbations as in \cite{FU23}, and $\E_{total,Vl}$ is a hierarchical combination of Vlasov energies as outlined above.
-This scaling leads to the leading order energy contributions from Vlasov matter to be bounded by
+corresponds to the main terms of the total energy for the Einstein scalar-field system as in \cite{FU23}, and $\E_{total,Vl}$ is a hierarchical combination of Vlasov energies as outlined above, where any individual term is scaled by at least $a^{\omega}$.
+This leads to the leading order scalar field and metric terms entering from Vlasov energy estimates to be bounded by

+up to multiplicative constant.
+In other words, if we choose $\omega\gg\sigma>0$, this is compatible with \eqref{eq:caricature} applied to $\E_{total}$ since the prefactor in \eqref{eq:Vlasov-en-sc} is integrable in time, see Lemma \ref{lem:scale-factor}.
+On the other hand, Vlasov energies at worst couple into the estimates of the remaing energies as

+Consequently, this prefactor can be kept time-integrable if one chooses $\omega$ to be sufficiently small, while still significantly larger than $\sigma$.
+In summary, this yields an estimate of the form \eqref{eq:caricature} for $\E_{total}$ and consequently to the strong bound $\E_{total}\lesssim \epsilon^4a^{-c\epsilon^\frac18}$, see Proposition \ref{prop:en-imp}.\\

-up to multiplicative constant, allowing us to close the respective Gronwall estimates for $\E_{total}$ at each order and obtain strong bounds for scalar field and spacetime variables.
-In particular, this scaling by $a^\omega$ mitigates potentially borderline terms containing the shear and lapse in the Vlasov evolution from strongly coupling into the remaining energy formalism at this stage (see Proposition \ref{prop:en-imp} and Corollary \ref{cor:en-imp-interim}).
-To obtain strong Vlasov energy bounds (see Proposition \ref{prop:vlasov-improvement}), we then iterate the unscaled Vlasov energy estimates over horizontal and total derivative orders, crucially using that the other energy quantities are already improved and thus can be estimated directly instead of having to be integrated into the Gronwall argument.\\
+While this bound is sufficient to improve solely the $\epsilon$-prefactor in $\mathcal{C}$, it would only show that geometric and Vlasov matter energies diverge at rates no worse than $a^{-c\omega}$ for some $c>0$, which is insufficient to improve the boostrap assumption since $\omega$ must be sufficiently larger than $\sigma$.
+However, this bound is still strong enough to ensure that \eqref{eq:Vlasov-insert-intro} can be bounded by $\epsilon^4$ up to multiplicative constant.
+Thus, this term is already sufficiently improved, and we can essentially reapply the same schematic argument to $\E_{quiesc}$ as to the total energy in \cite{FU23} to obtain an estimate of the form \eqref{eq:caricature}.
+This leads to strong bounds on all components of the spacetime metric, see Proposition \ref{prop:en-imp-quiesc} and Corollary \ref{cor:en-imp-interim}.
+To obtain strong Vlasov energy bounds (see Proposition \ref{prop:vlasov-improvement}), we then iterate the unscaled Vlasov energy estimates over horizontal and total derivative orders, using that the other energy quantities are already improved to obtain a series of inequalities of the schematic form \eqref{eq:caricature}.\\